Norwegian County Road 891

-County Road 891 (Fylkesvei 891) is a Norwegian county road in Troms og Finnmark, Norway.
-Having a length of 31.5 km, the road runs through Båtsfjord, Geatnjajávri, and Berlevåg.
+County Road 891 (Fylkesvei 891) is a Norwegian county road in Finnmark county, Norway.
+Having a length of 31.5 km, the road runs from the village of Båtsfjord in Båtsfjord Municipality to the southwest, past the lake Geatnjajávri, to the junction of Norwegian County Road 890 in Berlevåg Municipality.
 The mountain pass over Båtsfjordfjellet must be closed up to 65 times each winter due to snow storms.

 History

-Before 1 January 2010, Road 891 was a national road, after the regional reform came into force it has the status of a county road.
+Before 1 January 2010, Road 891 was a Norwegian national road, after the regional reform came into force it has the status of a county road.
 In 2019, County Road 331 became part of Road 891.